ipleiria-robotics/indoor_positioning_uwb/software/README.md

 - The devices (specially the antenna) must be away from any metal object in a radius of 20 cm aprox.
 - Study the implementation, taking account of the DOP (dilution of precision) impact.
 In this case, the anchors must have dispersed coordinates, so the geometry does not cause a big impact on the position estimates.

 In our case we used a theodolite to measure all the coordinates.
-So to help us on the processing coordinates in the cartesian axis, we developed a Python script ([sli_teodelito.py](https://github.com/ipleiria-robotics/indoor_positioning_uwb/tree/main/software/goodies)) to convert the results from the theodolite in to the x, y and z coordinates.
+So to help us on the processing coordinates in the Cartesian axis, we developed a Python script ([sli_teodelito.py](https://github.com/ipleiria-robotics/indoor_positioning_uwb/tree/main/software/goodies)) to convert the results from the theodolite in to the x, y and z coordinates.

-After that we copy and paste the console results on the [anchor_coordinates](https://github.com/ipleiria-robotics/indoor_positioning_uwb/blob/main/software/anchor_coordinates) file, with the anchors meausre order on each line.
+After that, we copy and paste the console results on [anchor_coordinates](https://github.com/ipleiria-robotics/indoor_positioning_uwb/blob/main/software/anchor_coordinates) file, with the anchors measure order on each line.

 ***